Skip to main content

 Tier List Fisch

 Complete Fisch rod tier list ranking all 80+ rods from S to D tier.
-Find the best rods for grinding, hunting legendaries, and endgame content.
+Find the best rods for grinding, hunting legendaries, and endgame content in January 2026.

 6 min read

-I’ve used almost every rod in Fisch across 300+ hours of gameplay.
+I've used almost every rod across 300+ hours of gameplay.
 Some are worth every coin.
-Others are complete traps that’ll waste your money.
-This tier list ranks them all so you don’t make the same mistakes I did.
+Others are complete traps that'll waste your money.

 S-Tier (The Best Rods)